An excerpt from Chapter 29, Volume 2 of Be the Better Broker.

 The number-one CRM problem most Brokers have is failing to get a CRM system in place from day one.
 And down the road the amount of time involved in going back and entering all past client data makes the task nearly impossible.

 The first client with whom you worked may end up abandoned and forgotten.
-She won’t be on your email newsletter.
-She won’t be on your blog update list.
-She will not be connected with you on Facebook, LinkedIn, Twitter, and so on.
-You won’t be contacting her in advance of her renewal, as there will be no reminders set to trigger an alert six months from the renewal date.
+They won’t be on your email newsletter.
+They won’t be on your blog update list.
+They will not be connected with you on Facebook, LinkedIn, Twitter, Instagram and so on.
+You won’t be contacting them in advance of their renewal, as there will be no reminders set to trigger an alert six months from the renewal date.

 The core problem is a lack of habit.
 To build the habit you first have to adopt some kind of tracking system or software.